repeatedly/mustache-d/README.markdown

 root path to read Mustache template.
 Default is "."(current directory).

+* findPath(string delegate(string))

+callback to dynamically find the path do a Mustache template.
+Default is none.
+Mutually exclusive with the `path` option.

 * level(CacheLevel)

 Cache level for Mustache's in-memory cache.
 Default is "check".
 See DDoc.